Repairs and Maintenance

 Your repair appointment

-Most reported repairs are attended to by appointment.
-However, even though a specific appointment has been made for the work to be carried out, we often find that the tenant is not at home.
+We offer a partial appointment service for reactive repairs, however, even where a specific appointment has been made for the work to be carried out, we often find that the tenant is not at home.

 Please note that you must be home at the time of your scheduled appointment.
 We cannot guarantee an advance call before the contractor is attending.